jthweb/Test_Contest_PC2/README.md

 C:\Program Files\Java\latest\jre-1.8\bin
 ```

-> 📝 Note: Adjust paths to match the versions you installed.
+> 📝 Note: Adjust paths to match the versions you installed or the folder in which you placed the folder.
+Also make sure the names in the PATH have no space in them.
+Use underscores or other characters to fill it in.

 ---